maulafaza/Coding-Standards/wp/component-creation/README.md

 <sup>Status: **optional**</sup>

-You are FREE to use the variation of component/ module creation: *class, statical, or function* interface.
+You are FREE to use the variation: *class, statical, or function* interface.

 In case you prefer to *function* interface, it's better to put a *prefix* to the name.
 For example: